Accessibility Statement

 Fungal pneumonia in cats

-Fungal pneumonia in cats results from an infection after exposure to fungi inhaled from the environment or from other cats.
-Some types of fungi or mold that can cause lung fungal infections include Blastomyces, Histoplasma, and Aspergillus.
+Fungal pneumonia in cats results from an infection after exposure to fungi inhaled from the environment.
+Some types of fungi or mold that can cause lung infections include Blastomyces, Histoplasma, and Aspergillus.
 According to Dr. Karen Shaw Becker, “exposure can happen through contact with soil that’s rich in organic matter, bird droppings, or feces.”

 Treating fungal pneumonia